online-ml/river/docs/examples/sentence_classification.md

 # Sentence classification

-In this tutorial we will try to predict whether a sms is spam or not.
+In this tutorial we will try to predict whether an SMS is a spam or not.
 To train our model, we will use the `SMSSpam` dataset.
 This dataset is unbalanced, there is only 13.4% spam.
 Let's look at the data:

 ```python